efzeker/Statistics-in-Python_2/README.md

 # Statistical Analysis in Python

 This project will will show a statistical analysis in Python implemented on a website.
-It uses Python to perform a descriptive analysis with interactive interface on sales in one year, of a company that sells seven products in twenty points of sale in three cities.
+It uses Python to perform a descriptive analysis with interactive interface on sales in one year, of a company that sells seven products in three cities.

 In process...
 I upload my charts